Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Introduction

+with $\Phi(\nu) = |\nu_1| + |\nu_2|$, see \cite[Theorem 4]{ABC06}.
+The treatment of anisotropic surface energies is a much more delicate question, see e.g.~\cite{TioneInvent} for recent advances and overview of the current state regarding the regularity theory of anisotropic minimal surfaces.

-From a point of view of regularity for minimal surfaces and perturbations thereof, we profit from the fact that for the Imry-Ma phenomenon two dimensions are critical.
+From a point of view of regularity theory for minimal surfaces and perturbations thereof, we profit from the fact that for the Imry-Ma phenomenon two dimensions are critical.
 For curves in two dimensional space, i.e.~surfaces of dimension and co-dimension one, the regularity theory is more explicit, which allows us to work with ``logarithmic perturbations'' of minimal surfaces, see Proposition \ref{proposition:eta-minimality} for the precise statement.
-This turns out to be the right notion in view of the stochastic estimates on the noise (Proposition~\ref{thm:talagrand-bound}).
-A detailed account on the regularity theory for \eqref{eqn:in-energy} \emph{under minimal decay assumptions} is given in Section~\ref{sec:literature} below.
+This turns out to be the right notion in view of the stochastic estimates on the noise (Proposition~\ref{thm:talagrand-bound}), which are very robust and originate from the discrete setting \cite{DW}.

+Appealing to \cite{GNR}, we could have formulated our result for slightly anisotropic, but still uniformly elliptic surface integrands $\Phi$ in \eqref{eqn:anisotropic}.
+However, the anisotropy $\Phi(\nu) = |\nu_1| + |\nu_2|$ corresponding to the RFIM does not satisfy the strong uniform ellipticity and regularity assumptions of \cite[Definition 2.1]{GNR}.
+In fact, this makes it a very difficult problem from the point of view of (deterministic) minimal surface theory and currently seems to put an analogous result to our Theorem~\ref{thm:mr} for the energy \eqref{eqn:anisotropic} out of reach.